Our House

 - Use soil treatment and baits -

-Summary: Most termite control should be done by a pest control company that has access to materials and experience beyond the average homeowner.
-Some bait kits are available, however.
+Summary: Most termite treatments should be done by a pest control company that has access to materials and experience beyond that of the average homeowner.
+Some do it yourself termite baits are now available, however.

 Jack DeAngelis, PhD